compsult/MenuOptions/docs/source/FAQ.rst

 Why do we need another input widget?
 ------------------------------------
 MenuOptions was created for one reason.
-    To reduce - `to an absolute minimum` - the number of keystrokes and clicks required for data entry.
+    To reduce - `to an absolute minimum` - the # of keystrokes and clicks required for data entry as well as navigation.

 It enables: